Isabela (province): Mallig Plains region

 Mallig Plains is a region in the western section of the province.
 Its name was derived from the rolling terrains or kilometers of plain lands in western part of Isabela.
 The municipality of Roxas serves as the business center of the region.
-The Plains encompassing the municipalities of Quezon, Mallig, Quirino, Burgos, Aurora, San Manuel and Roxas.
+The Plains encompass the municipalities of Quezon, Mallig, Quirino, Burgos, Aurora, San Manuel and Roxas.

 Administrative divisions

 Isabela is politically subdivided into thirty-four (34) municipalities, two component cities and one independent component city.
 The province is represented in the Philippine House of Representatives with six legislative districts.

 The province has ten first class municipalities, two second class cities and one first class independent component city.
-Ilagan City, which became a city thirteen years after its failed cityhood proposal in 1998, it is now Luzon’s largest and the country’s fourth biggest city after Davao City, Puerto Princesa and Zamboanga City by land area.
+Ilagan City, which became a city thirteen years after its failed cityhood proposal in 1998, it is now Luzon's largest and the country's fourth largest city by land area after Davao City, Puerto Princesa and Zamboanga City.